ethangunderson/mongoweb/README.markdown

-Mongo_Web
+MongoWeb
 ========

-Mongo_Web is the stylish way of inspecting MongoDB databases.
+MongoWeb is the stylish way of inspecting MongoDB databases.

 Installing
 ----------